eclipse-bluechi/bluechi/doc/docs/api/client_generation.md

 - `api`: auto-generated code based the BlueChi D-BUS API description
 - `ext`: custom written code to simplify common tasks

 Functions from the auto-generated `api` subpackage reduce boilerplate code.
 It also removes the need to explicitly specify the D-Bus name, paths and interfaces and offers abstracted and easy to use functions.
-For example, lets compare the python code for listing all nodes.
+For example, let's compare the python code for listing all nodes.

 Using the auto-generated bindings, the code would look like this: